wjuncc/demo/_posts/2017-10-24-react-router-Demo12.markdown

 navigate around an application in response to form submissions, button clicks, etc.

+submissions means what?
+Except navigation links, there are buttons and submissions which could made links.

 Let's make a little form in `Repos` that programmatically navigates.

 ```js
 // modules/Repos.js